Are Online Casinos Legal?

 The Role of Independent Software Auditors

 When licensed online casinos assure their players the games on offer are entirely fair and random, they have the necessary audit information to back their claims up.
 All respected online casino operators reference the independent testing agencies which have conducted the audits on the available gaming collections.
 If the portfolio passes the tests for fairness, the gambling operator receives a certification for randomness to publish on the homepage of its website.
-Moreover, there are many online casino operators which prefer to further transparency by offering extensive lists comprising the theoretical player return percentages of all available games.
+Moreover, there are many online casino operators which prefer to enhance transparency by offering extensive lists comprising the theoretical player return percentages of all available games.

 Related Articles